JadeCong/demo_ros2/README.md

-# ROS2 Packages for ROS2 Demo
+# ROS 2 Packages for Demos

 ## 1. Package